Middle Korean: Script and phonology

 Late Middle Korean had seven vowels:

 The precise phonetic values of these vowels are controversial.
 Six of them are still distinguished in modern Korean, but only the Jeju language has a distinct reflex of o.
 In most other varieties it has merged with a in the first syllable of a word and u elsewhere.

 An exception is found in the Yukchin dialect in the far northeast and dialects along the south coast, where first-syllable o has merged with wo when adjacent to a labial consonant.

-LMK had rigid vowel harmony, described in the Hunminjeongeum by dividing the vowels into three groups:
+LMK had rigid vowel harmony, described in the Hunminjeongeum Haerye by dividing the vowels into three groups: